knutin/elli/README.md

-My first recreational webserver.
+## elli - experimental web server

+The purpose of this project is to try out a few experiments in the core of the web server loop to create a core that is as robust and performant as it can be.

 Goals:

+ * Robustness
- * As efficient as can be, without sacrificing
+ * As minimalistic as can be, without sacrificing robustness and correctness
- * Robustness and correctness
  * Not use more processes or messages than absolutely required
+ * Upgrade without restart
- * Comet/long-polling
+ * Chunked transfer
  * Well tested
- * Upgrade without restart
  * Traceability
  * Metrics, stats, hooks
  * Gzip compression for replies over a certain size